Paste a url where

 There were a total of five Lunar Orbiter probes sent between August 1966 and August 1967 with three being total successes and degrees of success with the other two.
 The first three were used exclusively for surveying potential landing sites while the fourth and fifth were more general survey missions including high-resolution photos taken with Lunar Orbiter 5.
 They were all launched with the reliable Atlas-Agena/D rocket and from a launch perspective were all highly successful.

 The Bossart is Bluedog Design Bureau’s second approximation of the Atlas rocket and a replacement for its older Muo design.
 It is a stage-and-a-half design which handles the ascent and orbital flight and should easily put the payload into LKO (Low Kerbin Orbit).
-The fairings and booster engines should upon hitting the upper atmosphere or more approximately when your time-to-apogee has reached 45 seconds.
+The fairings and booster engines should be ejected upon hitting the upper atmosphere or more approximately when your time-to-apogee has reached 45 seconds.
 It is possible to still complete your mission with the fairings on but it may cut it rather close on the orbital burn.